GuenterQuast/picoDAQ/README.md

       - examples of animated graphical devides - a VoltMeter,
         an Oscilloscope and a Ratemeter

+      uses classes VoltMeter, Oscilloscope and plotBufManInfo.

+  module *mpOsci*

+      - runs an instance of the Oscilloscpe class as a subprocess

 The examples show applications of the graphical devices and an implementations of obligatory and random consumers.

   Graphical displays implemented with *matplotlib*